-Rakul Preet On Marjaavaan: Says She Is Glad Everything Is Finally Coming Together
+Rakul Preet On Marjaavaan: I Am Glad Everything Is Finally Coming Together

 Coming back to Marjaavaan, recently the first look posters of Sidharth Malhotra and Riteish Deshmukh were released.
 Riteish, in particular, caught the netizens' attention due to his menacing avatar as a dwarf.
 From the first look posters, it looks like Sidharth Malhotra and Riteish Deshmukh are set for a massive clash.
 The Milap Jhaveri directorial also has Tara Sutaria playing a pivotal role.

-Speaking of the film, which is touted to be an emotional action packed love story set against the backdrop of Mumbai, Milap Jhaveri had said in an official statement, "Marjaavaan is a powerful mass action love story with the highlight being the battle between Sidharth and Riteish.
+Speaking of the film, which is touted to be an emotional action-packed love story set against the backdrop of Mumbai, Milap Jhaveri had said in an official statement, "Marjaavaan is a powerful mass action love story with the highlight being the battle between Sidharth and Riteish.
 Riteish is playing a dwarf villain and his VFX is hopefully going to be a highlight.
 Action, romance, dialogues, and masala.
 It's a full commercial package."